arufi004/Software-Development-for-Telecommunication-Networks---Assignment-1/README.md

 Honesty Statement:	I have done this assignment completely on my own.
 I have not copied it, nor have I given my solution to anyone else.
 			I understand that if I am involved in plagiarism or cheating I will receive the penalty specified in the FIU regulations.

+Project Description: This was an assigment for TCN5440.
+It's purpose was to display different basic functions of the C Programming language, such as arithmetic and functions.
+It also has a function for finding substrings within a given word.